-We all know that running a barbershop is much more than cutting men’s hair.
-In the age of grooming, mixing up a barber with a haircut parlor is unforgivable.
+We all know that owning a barbershop business is much more than cutting men’s hair.

 Barbering has come a long way from the early 17th century when barbering meant trimming la barbe, which is French for a beard.
 A contemporary barbershop is a full-service business.
 Besides taking care of your whiskers, your barber will deliver a package of hair care and hair styling products, topped off by a quick massage.

-We can see this diversity in premium barbershop websites.
-When having a look at the good ones, you can’t help but wish you had a website like that.
-The good news is that WordPress themes provide the framework in which you can present your services and your products.
+We can see this diversity in the best barbershop websites.
+When having a look at the good ones, you can’t help but wish you had a barbershop website like that.
+The good news is that WordPress themes provide the framework with which you can present your services and your products.

-Because having a barbershop website with a good theme is all about reflecting your identity, you need a tool that will help you do just that.
-A good website will help to improve your customer’s experience and promote your business.
-You want all the relevant information packed into an eye-pleasing presentation, to make it easy for customers to book with you.
+A good barbershop website will help to improve your customer’s experience and promote your business.
+You want all the relevant information packed into an eye-pleasing presentation, to make it easy for customers to book an appointment with you.

 Serious barbershops reflect individuality and professionalism in their barbershop websites.
 That’s what customers like.